Indian Canadians

-Indian Canadians (or Indo-Canadians) are Canadians who have ancestry from India.
+Indian Canadians (or Indo-Canadians) are Canadians of full or partial Indian ancestry.
 The term East Indian is sometimes used to avoid confusion with Indigenous groups.
 Categorically, Indian Canadians comprise a subgroup of South Asian Canadians which is a further subgroup of Asian Canadians.
-As of the 2021 census, Indians are the largest non-European ethnic group in the country and form the fastest growing national origin in Canada.
+As of the 2021 census, Indians are one of the largest non-European ethnic groups in the country and form one of the fastest growing national origins in Canada.

 Canada contains the world's ninth-largest Indian diaspora.
-The highest concentrations of Indian Canadians are found in Ontario and British Columbia, followed by growing communities in Alberta and Quebec as well, with the majority of them being foreign-born.
+The highest concentrations of Indian Canadians are found in Ontario and British Columbia, followed by growing communities in Alberta and Quebec as well, with the majority of them being from India as well as other nations with Indian communities.